smyrman/blog/2021-03-generic-test-library/blog.md

 // The check function type.
 type CheckFunc[T any]func(func() T) error

-// An adapter for converting a value to a value initializer function. func Value[T any](v T) func() T {
+// An adapter for converting a value to a value initializer
+// function.
+func Value[T any](v T) func() T {
 	return func() T{
 		return v
 	}
 }

-// A function for combining a compatible value initializer and a check function
+// A function for combining a compatible value initializer and a
-// into a Go (sub-)test.
-func Test(vf func() T, cf CheckFunc[T]) func(t *testing.T) {
+// check function into a Go (sub-)test. func Test[T any](vf func() T, cf CheckFunc[T]) func(t *testing.T) {
 	return func(t *testing.T) {
 		if err := c.Check(vf); err != nil {
 			t.Fatal(err.Error())